Pathoschild/smapi-mod-dump/source/~atravita-mods/MoreFertilizers/MoreFertilizers/README.md

 ## Usage

-This mod adds twenty-one new fertilizers that do the following things:
+This mod adds twenty-two new fertilizers that do the following things:

 fertilizer                      | effect                                           | purchase from
 :------------------------------ | :------------------------------------            | :----------------------